FabianHoltkoetter/ORFAP/Documents/beta-test2.md

 - looks strange (Time|Delay Duration)

 - Truncate all digits in graph hover info ( Only two digits after point -> 111.01)
-- Remove all old names of the Airline names ( after the d.b.a. in the string)
+- Remove all old names of the Airline names ( after the d.b.a. in the string) :heavy_check_mark: